 I’m a big advocate of using 2-way radios for communication while backcountry skiing, especially in avalanche terrain.
-To minimize risk in avalanche areas, it’s essential to spread your party out, often traveling or skiing down one at a time.
-When doing so communication can be a challenge; shouting and wild gesturing only go so far, especially in storm conditions.
+To minimize risk in avalanche areas, it is essential to spread your party out, often traveling or skiing down one at a time.
+Thus, communication can be a challenge; shouting and wild gesturing only go so far, especially in storm conditions.
 In one documented fatal accident, party members below a skier tried to gesture and shout for the skier to turn out of the avalanche path, but the skier keep heading down and was killed.

-Family Radio Service (FRS & GMRS, see glossary at bottom of this article) “talkabout” are the radios most commonly marketed to average consumers, and are known by hobbyists as “blister pack” radios such as those in our recommended shopping links to the right (as opposed to higher quality units).
+Family Radio Service (FRS & GMRS, see glossary at bottom of this article) “talkabout” are the radios most commonly marketed to average consumers, and are known by hobbyists as “blister pack” radios such as those in our recommended shopping links (as opposed to higher quality units).

 Blister pack radios use frequencies (AKA channels) specified by the FCC with little to no licensing requirements.
 Low-end versions work fine if you’re chatting strictly line-of-site a short distance.
 Indeed, they’re so meager you can lose contact with someone as soon as they round a corner on the trail.
 More more powerful models using GMRS frequencies will work slightly farther apart.
 GMRS frequencies are included in nearly any good quality FRS “blister pack” radios these days, and we’d say having them is essential.
 How to know?
 Generally, any blister pack radio sold these days with 22 channels has GMRS and provides more transmit power to some degree.
 Again, for an example of such models see our shopping links to right.